 Let's talk about eyebrows.
-After all, everyone else is talking about them.
-Thanks to the modern generation of eyebrow legends like Cara Delevingne and Lily Collins, the brow conversation has shifted from how to make them as skinny and tweezed as possible to how to get the fleekiest, most feathered, Instagram-worthy arches possible.
+After all, everyone else has been talking about them for years.
+Thanks to the modern generation of eyebrow legends like Cara Delevingne and Lily Collins, the brow conversation has shifted between how to make them as skinny and tweezed as possible and to how to get the most feathered, Instagram-worthy arches possible.

 Navigating this market can be confusing.
 How does one decide which eyebrow service is right for their brow shape, hair type, schedule, and budget?
 For clear, definitive answers, we contacted some of the most trusted brow experts in the business.

 Let's start with the simplest technique for removing unwanted brow hair.
 "Tweezing and trimming are for everybody!" says celebrity makeup artist Eugenia Weston, founder of Senna Cosmetics.
 "This is the best thing you can do to keep the fullest, most beauty, and natural brows."